Alice Seeley Harris: Campaigner

 The most famous and shocking atrocity, whose aftermath Harris captured in her photography, was the severing of hands.
 In 1904, two men arrived at their mission from a village attacked by 'sentries' of the Abir Congo Company (ABIR) after failing to provide sufficient rubber.
 One of the men, Nsala, was holding a small bundle of leaves which when opened revealed the severed hand and foot of a child.
 Sentries had killed and mutilated Nsala's wife and daughter.
 Appalled, Alice persuaded Nsala to pose with his child's remains on the veranda of her home for a picture.

 Initially, Alice's photographs were used in Regions Beyond, the magazine of the Congo Balolo Mission.
 In 1902, the Harrises returned to Britain temporarily.
 In 1904, Alice's photographs reached wider distribution including Congo Slavery, a pamphlet prepared by Mrs. H. Grattan-Guinness, wife of the editor of Regions Beyond, and in King Leopold's rule in Africa by E. D. Morel.
 The same year saw the founding of the Congo Reform Association by Morel.

 In 1906, Alice and John Harris began working for Morel's Congo Reform Association.
-In early 1906, they Alice toured the United States.
+In early 1906, they toured the United States.
 John wrote that they had presented her images at 200 meetings in 49 cities via magic lantern screenings.
 In December 1906, the daily paper New York American used Harris's photographs to illustrate articles on atrocities in the Congo for an entire week.

 In 1908, the couple became joint organizing secretaries of the Congo Reform Association and, in April 1910, they became joint organizing secretaries of the Anti-Slavery and Aborigines' Protection Society.
 She soon relinquished her official position, but assisted John at the Society until his death in 1940.
 She continued her active speaking career and was listed with Christy's Lecture Service alongside Winston Churchill and Ernest Shackleton.

 In November 1908, Leopold II ceded administration of the Congo Free State to the Belgian government, thus creating the Belgian Congo.
-The Harrises returned to the Congo from 1911–12, following the handover of the Congo to Belgium.
+The Harrises returned to the Congo from 1911 to 1912, following the handover of the Congo to Belgium.
 They noted improved conditions in the treatment of natives and later produced a book, Present Conditions in the Congo, illustrated with Alice's photographs.
 Soon thereafter, hundreds of Alice's African documentary photographs were displayed at an exhibition at the Colonial Institution.

 In 1933, she became Lady Harris when her husband was knighted, but was known for saying, "don't call me Lady!"

-In 1970, Alice reached 100 years old and was interviewed by BBC Radio 4 on a programme called Women of Our Time.
+In 1970, she reached 100 years old and was interviewed by BBC Radio 4 on a programme called Women of Our Time.

 She was the first centenarian to be a member of the Frome Society for Local Study, which has placed a plaque near where she lived in Frome.